apache/predictionio/docs/manual/cookbook/evaluation.md

 To chose the best algorithm and parameters, it is important to systematically evaluate the quality of the engine instance.
+In this section, we will explain how to carry out an offline evaluation of an engine.
+We will use the MovieLens data set with the ItemRank Engine as example.
+We will discuss

+- In general, how to use Prediction.IO's evaluation framework;
+- How to construct the testing set from raw training data;
+- How to avoid look-ahead-bias by applying sliding window evaluation technique;
+- How to construct the Query that best approximate the business need;
+- How to choose the evaluation parameter set that refects the business objective.

 # ItemRank Evaluation